icey830/restapiexpress/lib/database/providers/readme.md

 But its easy to write your own provider if you need an other database than MongoDB.
 You have to create a subfolder here for your provider an support the same methods like mongoose-provider.js.

+Don't forget to write scheme and lib for your grunt task.
+See [grunt database provider](/grunt/database/providers)

 ##mongoose
 classes in this folders handles all database operations on monogDB